 This one is SO simple and something I try to practice myself.
 Each day as I tuck my ids away to bed (or even periodically throughout the day), I’ll ask them to name something they are thankful for.
 Some of the answers are TO DIE FOR cute.
 Seriously!
 I think my son is thankful for garbage trucks nearly every day 😉

 This past year we’ve been attempting to make major changes in our clutter around the house.
-As a part of that, we’ve all given away a TON of stuff (Checkout my 5 Steps To Break Free From Clutter if you want to ditch clutter).
+As a part of that, we’ve all given away a TON of stuff (Checkout my Clean in 15 if you want to ditch clutter).
 We encouraged the kids to choose one thing to give away each day.
 I was actually amazed at how little resistance we experienced from them.
 They were actually very excited to give to others.

 Turn around the No